Skip to main content

 There are two different types of mutation.

-The first is 'full', which means to figuratively throw away the contents of the bucket and replacing it with all of the new contents specified.
+The first is 'full', which means to figuratively throw away the contents of the bucket and replacing it with all the new contents specified.
 Under the hood, this is actually implemented through a highly efficient delta mechanism for performance reasons, since it is common that the difference from one run to the other is actually very small.
 This strategy is convenient for providers that have easy access to batch-fetches of the entire subject material from a remote source, and doesn't have access to, or does not want to compute, deltas.

 The other mutation type is 'delta', which lets the provider explicitly upsert or delete entities in its bucket.
 This mutation is convenient e.g. for event based providers, and can also be more performant since no deltas need to be computed, and previous bucket contents outside of the targeted set do not have to be taken into account.